pavelanni/pavelanni-dev/content/blog/control_panel/index.md

 This setup has two brains (aka Raspberry Pi Picos) that talk to each other via UART.
 Here’s a rough idea of what’s going on:

-1. Left Pico: You set the “destination time” using rotary encoders and 7-segment displays.
+1. Left Pico: You set the “preset time” using rotary encoders and 7-segment displays.

-1. Right Pico: It handles the “present time” and “last time departed” and then updates the times when you hit the button to start the journey.
+1. Right Pico: It handles the “current time” and “memory time” and then updates the times when you hit the button to start the journey.

-When you press the “time travel” button, the destination time is sent from the left Pico to the right Pico as an RFC3339 string (fancy, huh?).
-Then, the present time becomes the new “last time departed” — you know, just in case you want to go back to the exact moment you left.
+When you press the “time travel” button, the preset time is sent from the left Pico to the right Pico as an RFC3339 string (fancy, huh?).
+Then, the present time becomes the new “memory time” — you know, just in case you want to go back to the exact moment you left.

 ![Hardware diagram](breadboard.webp)
 Hardware connections